-“So it is fantastic to work in tandem with LEAF and our valued fresh produce suppliers who are committed to continually improving and making a difference,” she added.
+“So it is fantastic to work in tandem with LEAF and our valued fresh produce suppliers, who are committed to continually improving and making a difference,” she added.

 “Our strategy for achieving sustainability is predicated on the steadfast belief that preserving the natural world and helping people save money are two sides of the same coin.

-We are aware that the emergency affecting the climate and ecology is at the forefront of our customers’ concerns, but we also recognise that many of them are struggling with the issue involving the cost of living.
+We are aware that the emergency affecting the climate and ecology is at the forefront of our customers’ concerns, but we also recognize that many of them are struggling with the issue involving the cost of living.

 “We are determined to aim high and do all that we can to support them during this time, without losing sight of our responsibilities to offer greener choices that don’t cost the earth.”

 It is accelerating incremental advances at an individual farmer level, which, collectively, are driving major reforms in food production.
-These improvements are being driven by the concepts of Integrated Farm Management, which apply to the entire farm.
+These improvements are being driven by the concepts of integrated farm management, which apply to the entire farm.